 Discovering the fortresses of the Island of Santa Catarina

 razil is a country of continental dimensions.
 In the region of Florianópolis, in southern Brazil, a group of fortresses helped to build a nation with such a large territory.
 Part of this set of buildings was recovered from ruin and is under the care of the Universidade Federal de Santa Catarina (UFSC).
 The buildings are now considered secular historical monuments.
-Despite being closed due to the COVID-19 pandemic and construction works in some places, here is the opportunity to learn a little about this history.

 More than 500 years ago, Brazil was a colony of Portugal with little definition of its exact dimensions.
 To the south, the Portuguese vied for control of the region with Spain.
 The Spaniards had been exploring wealth, such as gold and silver, from their own colonies in America.
 The estate was transported by boats along the Rio da Prata – the estuary that divides the territories that are today Uruguay and Argentina (countries of Spanish colonization).
 At the end of the 15th century, Portugal and Spain had already established an imaginary line that divided America in two, through the Treaty of Tordesillas.
 However, with the discovery of other lands and new wealth in the west of the continent, the Portuguese intended to invade the territory that, by agreement, belonged to Spain.